MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

 # OpenAI Gym – TicTacToe Enviornment and Training
-This repository contains an implementation of a TicTacToe Environment based on OpenAI Gym and a Q-Learning algorithm that learns to play TicTacToe through self-play.
+This repository contains a TicTacToe-Environment based on the OpenAI Gym module and a Q-Learning algorithm that learns to play TicTacToe through self-play.

 ## Getting Started
 #### 1) Clone the repo